 How We Help

-Within 30 days of intake, each resident has gained access to all qualified community resources, each playing its part in helping the individuals, families and veterans we serve to obtain self sufficiency and improved quality of life.
-Some of these resources include: food stamps, Medicaid, transportation, Veteran’s assistance, benefits assistance and much, much, more.
+Within 30 days of intake, each resident has gained access to all qualified community resources, each playing its part in helping the individuals, families and veterans we serve to obtain self-sufficiency and improved quality of life.
+Some of these resources include food stamps, Medicaid, transportation, Veteran’s assistance, benefits assistance and much, much, more.

-HEP operates several programs offering rental assistance to individuals and families in the community, including Community Housing Assistance Program (CHAP) in partnership with Pinellas County, administering Emergency Solutions Grant (ESG) financial assistance and the TD Bank Foundation for qualifying families at risk of homelessness.
+In addition, HEP operates several programs offering rental assistance to individuals and families in the community, including Community Housing Assistance Program (CHAP) in partnership with Pinellas County, administering Emergency Solutions Grant (ESG) financial assistance and the TD Bank Foundation for qualifying families at risk of homelessness.
 With these funds, we can assist eligible individuals and families at risk of homelessness with rental payments, move-in costs, security/utility deposits, and utility payments.

 Finding Your Strength